 A.6 HH interview AAP % of households by top 3 reported information needs What type of information would your household like to receive from aid providers?
 Please specify your top 3 priorities.
-Select up to 3 None News on what is happening / the security situation here News on what is happening / the security situation at home News about relatives in my area at home Finding missing people How to register for / get access to humanitarian aid How to register for / get access to humanitarian aid How to make complaints on humanitarian aid received / bad behaviour of aid workers How to get water How to get shelter/accommodation/shelter materials Information about nutrition Information about nutrition Information about food, local crop and livestock prices How to get cooking fuel/firewood Information about the weather How to get healthcare/medical attention How to get healthcare/medical attention How to get healthcare/medical attention How to get healthcare/medical attention How to get heal pafter an attack or harassment (e.g. GBV) How to get access to education (e.g. birth certificate, ID) How to get transport How to find work How to get more money/financial support Information about relocation Information about relocation Information about relocation Information about relocation Information about legal rights to housing, land and property Other (specify) Don't know Prefer not to answer A.7 HH interview AAP Households access to mobile network, % households per network coverage category Does at least one member of your household have network coverage to use the mobile phone most days?
+Select up to 3 None News on what is happening / the security situation here News on what is happening / the security situation at home News about relatives in my area at home Finding missing people How to register for / get access to humanitarian aid How to make complaints on humanitarian aid received / bad behaviour of aid workers How to get water How to get shelter/accommodation/shelter materials Information about nutrition Information about food, local crop and livestock prices How to get cooking fuel/firewood Information about the weather How to get toget for the life remarked attention A 7 AAD Hanak Ma Calast How to stay safe from an attack/harassment (e.g. GBV) How to get help after an attack or harassment (e.g. GBV) How to replace personal documentation (e.g. birth certificate, ID) How to get access to education How to get transport How to find work How to get more money/financial support Information about possible return to place of origin Information about relocation Information about legal rights to housing, land and property Other (specify) Don't know Prefer not to answer A.7 HH interview AAP Households access to mobile network, % households per network coverage category Does at least one member of your household have network coverage to use the mobile phone most days?
 For example in your home, work, school, or other place where you spend a lot of time.
-Select one No coverage at all Voice and SMS coverage Internet (apps such as WhatsApp, Facebook, etc. and websites) coverage Voice, SMS and internet (apps such as WhatsApp, Facebook, etc. and websites) coverage Don't know Prefer not to answer A.8a HH interview ААР % of households knowing complaint feedback mechanisms [if having received humanitarian aid] Do you or other household members know how to ask a question or make a suggestion/complaint about the humanitarian aid you received or the bad behaviour/misconduct of aid workers?
+Select one No coverage at all Voice and SMS coverage Internet (apps such as WhatsApp, Facebook, etc. and websites) coverage Voice, SMS and internet (apps such as WhatsApp, Facebook, etc. and websites) coverage Don't know Prefer not to answer A.8a HH interview AAP % of households knowing complaint feedback mechanisms [if having received humanitarian aid] Do you or other household members know how to ask a question or make a suggestion/complaint about the humanitarian aid you received or the bad behaviour/misconduct of aid workers?
 Select one Yes No Don't know Prefer not to answer A.8b HH interview AAP % of households knowing complaint feedback mechanisms, by type of reporting channel [if having received humanitarian aid] How would your household prefer to give feedback to aid agencies about the humanitarian aid you received or the bad behaviour/misconduct of aid workers?
-Select all that apply In-person (home, office, meeting) to aid workers, youth workers, local authorities, religious leaders, local organizations, etc. Electronically/online (via whatsapp, facebook, email, etc.) Via phone (call or SMS) Via phone (hotline) Complaints box Other (specify) Don't know Prefer not to answer A.8c HH interview AAP % of households knowing complaint feedback mechanisms, by type of reporting channel [if "Yes"] Has your household ever given feedback (made a suggestion or complaint)?
+Select all that apply In-person (home, office, meeting) to aid workers, youth workers, local authorities, religious leaders, local organizations, etc. Electronically/lonline (via whatsapp, facebook, email, etc.) Via phone (call or SMS) Via phone (hotline) Complaints box Other (specify) Don't know Prefer not to answer A.8c HH interview AAP % of households knowing complaint feedback mechanisms, by type of reporting channel [if "Yes"] Has your household ever given feedback (made a suggestion or complaint)?
 Select one Yes No Don't know Prefer not to answer